MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-actionable-errors.md

 Users can also get unblocked by refreshing the page or copying the error details for sharing and troubleshooting.

-If the user experience that the field cannot be validated, they will see the following dialog
+If the user experience that the field can't be validated, they see the following dialog

 :::image type="content" source="media/validation-error-multiple.png" alt-text="Validation error with multiple  actions":::

 ## Error messages with no actions (final resort)

 When there isn’t any known solution to recommend, the error dialog has one primary OK button.
 Users can copy and share the full error details needed for troubleshooting and support.

-The following AL code illustrates how to setup an error dialog with no actions (this is also the standard behaviour of the Error method)
+The following AL code illustrates how to set up an error dialog with no actions (which is also the standard behavior of the `Error` method)

 ```AL
 var